calebjesusegun/Caleb-RestfulAPI-Tutoring-App/README.md

 ### This repository has two branches viz: master and FirstBranch

-### The FirstBranch contains all the src codes for the application
+### The FirstBranch contains all the src codes for the Tutoring application